-December - Disillusionment Phase

-Monthly Mentoring Topics and Tasks Date Completed 1.
+December - Disillusionment Phase December Mentor Reflection Sheet Monthly Mentoring Topics and Task s Date Completed 1.
 Continue to be available and meet.
-Invite and encourage him/her/them to attend any extracurricular events such as performances or sports.
-It's a busy time, but share vacation plans, family traditions to continue to foster friendship and build a sense of belonging.
-2. Review end of semester assessments, grading, and procedures - including any exams, grades, report cards, including the exam schedule, how to prepare students for exames through review, and use of time once students are finished.
-3. Preview the spring semester - make sure your mentee has all necessary materials for new classes or upcoming units.
-Strive to resolve any technology or maintenance issues before winter break.
-Review the procedures for bad weather and communication procedures over the break.
-4. Assist with goal setting for second semester - Discuss changes the mentee would like to make after break.
-Assist with overload & assist in determining priorities.
-If applicable, discuss support for at-risk students who are not being successful, RTI process.
-Help your mentee keep a strong focus on student learning.
-5. Encourage your mentee to take a well deserved break and to rest.
-Smile, they finished a full semester, and you're a great mentor :-)
+Invite and encourag attend any extracurricular events such as performances or sp but share vacation plans, family traditions to continue to foste sense of belonging. oorts.
+It's a busy time, 2.
+Review end of semester assessments, grading, and any exams, grades, report cards, including the exam sch students for exams through review, and use of time once students nedule, how to prepare 3.
+Preview the spring semester - make sure your mentee h materials for new classes or upcoming units.
+Strive to resolv maintenance issues before winter break.
+Review the procedures over the break. ve any technology or 4.
+Assist with goal setting for second semester - Discuss would like to make after break.
+Assist with overload & assist priorities.
+If applicable, discuss support for at-risk students w successful, RTI process.
+Help your mentee keep a strong for in determining ho are not being 5.
+Encourage your mentee to take a well deserved breat they finished a full semester, and you're a great mentor :-) eak and to rest.
+Smile, if you begin mentoring a new teacher at semester, go back and make sure to address the topics on the August/1st Two Weeks of School checklists